LoRaWAN Gateway Placement for Network Planning Using Ray Tracing-Based Channel Models: RELATED WORK

 In Pagano et al., \cite{pagano2024application}, the authors propose a method similar to the aforementioned works, based on graph theory but within the specific context of massive \ac{IoT} water distribution systems.
 Their work introduces an application-aware approach that utilizes the application weight centrality (AWC) metric in the optimization process for \ac{GW} placement.
 Therefore, instead of relying solely on network connectivity, the AWC incorporates hydraulic pressure values as weights for the graph nodes, prioritizing \ac{GW} positioning near areas with critical pressure variations.
-Mhatre et al.~\cite{mahtre2024} introduced two distinct algorithms for \ac{GW} placement, primarily aimed at enhancing energy efficiency and reliability in dense NextG networks.
-The first algorithm uses the analysis of the connected components (CC-Place), and the second is based on the metaheuristic simulated annealing (SA-Place).
+Mhatre et al.~\cite{mahtre2024} introduced two distinct algorithms for \ac{GW} placement, primarily aimed at enhancing energy efficiency and reliability in dense networks.
+The first algorithm uses the analysis of connected components (CC-Place), while the second is based on the metaheuristic simulated annealing (SA-Place).
 The authors also compare their results with another graph-based heuristic and a clustering approach based on fuzzy C-Means, demonstrating that their methods provide superior performance primarily by reducing message collisions.
+Said et al.~\cite{said2025}, using an unspecified site-independent channel model with the FLoRa framework~\cite{Slabicki2018}, evaluate different clustering algorithms for \ac{GW} placement with the objective of maximizing the number of covered \acp{ED}.
+Their results show that clustering methods such as K-means can yield efficient \ac{GW} placement solutions, complementing traditional approaches based on exact solvers, heuristics, and metaheuristics.

 Finally, the work by Ruz-Nieto et al. \cite{ruz20233d} presents a simulation framework with a network simulator, a $3$D engine, and a \ac{RT} tool that realistically models the performance of \ac{LoRaWAN} networks.
 They conducted their experiments using a deterministic channel-modeling approach based on \ac{RT} and compared the results with empirical and stochastic models, highlighting the benefits of a more precise and accurate representation of radio-wave propagation.
-Although that work does not address network planning in \ac{LoRaWAN} using site-specific channel models, it provides important comparative analyzes of modeling approaches.
+Although that work does not address network planning in \ac{LoRaWAN} using site-specific channel models, it provides important comparative analysis of modeling approaches.
 Moreover, it does not consider the algorithmic optimization of \ac{GW} placement, which remains a distinct research gap that our work addresses.